Taapeli/isotammi-addons/README.md

 ![Preferences](Preferences.png)

-Click "Check for updated addons now" and install all addons or at least "Select addon source".
+Click "Check for updated addons now" and install all addons or at least "Isotammi configuration".

-After installation go to Gramps Dashboard and add the gramplet "Select addon source".
+After installation go to Gramps Dashboard and add the gramplet "Isotammi configuration".
 With that you can easily select which source to use for installing addons in the future: Gramps default or Isotammi addons:

 ![Isotammi config](Isotammi-config.png)